drunkard/ceph-readable-doc/html/_sources/cephadm/services/osd.rst.txt

 used as OSD data devices, with ``VendorC`` NVMEs SSDs assigned as dedicated DB/WAL devices, each serving two SAS/SATA OSDs.
 We call these _hybrid OSDs.

-Multiple hosts with the same disk layout
+Multiple Hosts with the same Disk Layout
 ----------------------------------------

 When a cluster comprises hosts with different drive layouts, or a complex